-The Internet uses what is known as IP Addresses to send data back and forth.
-Each computer in your network has it's own local IP address similar to a telephone number.
+The Internet uses what are known as IP Addresses to send data back and forth.
+Each device on your network has its own local IP address similar to a telephone number.
 Think of your computer as a large building with many different offices.
 The building itself has one telephone number.
 Each office in the building has an extension.
 Think of the ports as the offices or extensions in that building.

 Each application on your computer has a specific port it uses.
 Email uses port 25, web browsers use port 80, etc...
 For a list of commonly used ports check out this link.
 Every application uses these ports so the receiving computer, game console, or device knows which application it needs to use in order to open the data package.